MaayanLab/datacrossways/README.md

 Depending on the deployment this instance can be used to host the Datacrossways API and frontend, or can only be used to configure the AWS resources (in case of running the API and frontend locally for development).
 A small, cost efficient instance should be sufficient for most use cases (`t2.small`).
 Data traffic bypasses the host server, so it does not require significant harddisc space.
 It is recommended to have at least `20GB` to build all docker images when Datacrossways is deployed on this host.

+Assuming you want to create resources in region `us-east-1` you can first create an `Elastic IP address`.
+These IP addresses will remain reserved, even if you should terminate the AWS instance.
+This is recommended to make sure the domain will be properly linked to your datacrossways instance.
+Navigate to https://us-east-2.console.aws.amazon.com/ec2/home?region=us-east-2#Addresses: and select `Allocate Elastic IP address`.
+Then select `Allocate`.
+Adding a tag is optional.

 Log into the AWS dashboard at https://aws.amazon.com.
  - Navigate to EC2 dashboard
     - Search for service EC2 which should open the EC2 dashboard